Common questions about Lodgers

 A potential landlord needs to consider a number of factors, apart from their rights to have a lodger, before they can offer to share living space with a stranger.
 It is recommended consult their mortgage lender, landlord, local authorities as well as insurance agents to find out how having a lodger might affect the landlord’s relation with them.

 A lodger agreement is the contract signed between the landlord and the lodger, usually covering points like the rent to be paid by the lodger, any additional bills or tax to be paid, the lodger’s right while they continue in the rented room, etc. along with the dates for the starting of occupancy and the end of term.
 The landlord has the right to add specific clauses in the agreement to limit the lodger’s rights and prevent any future inconvenience to themselves.

-What responsibilities does the landlord have?
+What responsibilities does the landlord have to lodgers?

 The contract or agreement signed between the lodger and landlord is much less formal than that between a landlord and tenant.
 For example, the landlord is not bound to repair or replace all damaged furniture or appliance in the rented room during the lodger’s stay.
 In fact, they have the right to take out a certain sum as compensation for any such damage from the deposit paid by the lodger.

 However, they are responsible for keeping the rented room in a proper state for healthy human habitation.
 All the furniture, appliances and any other tools provided by the landlord should be certified safe to be used by the lodger.

 Unlike a tenant, a lodger does not have exclusive rights to the room they are renting or any of the furniture or appliance provided by their landlord.
 The landlord has the right to enter the rented room without the lodger’s permission in the latter’s absence.
 The areas of the house accessible to the lodger are usually mentioned in the agreement signed at the start of term.